You Are Here: Greyghost > Features Page > Compaq LTE 5000 Notebook Information

 looking for Compaq LTE 5000 series parts are likely in for quite a

 challenge these days.
 It has been more than twenty years since these

 computers were introduced to the market and all manufacturer support

 ended long ago.
 By now many of these have gone to the trash or

 recycling centers.
 I don't have any parts for these systems and I don't

 know where you can get them.
-My only suggestion is try an online
+My first suggestion is try an online

 auction site such as eBay.
 Persistence at flea markets, hamfests, and